Rio Hondo College logo

 Transfers to: UC (*credit limit), CSU

-(*Students will receive credit for only one of the following courses: ENGL 201 or ENGL 201H)
+(*Students will receive credit for only one of the following courses: ENGL C1001 or ENGL C1001H)

-This advanced composition course is open to all students who have successfully completed ENGL 101 and expect to transfer to four-year institutions.
+In this course, students receive instruction in critical thinking for purposes of constructing, evaluating, and composing arguments in a variety of rhetorical forms, using primarily non-fiction texts, refining writing skills and research strategies developed in ENGL C1000 College Reading and Writing (C-ID ENGL 100) or similar first-year college writing course.
+This advanced composition course is open to all students who have successfully completed ENGL C1000 and expect to transfer to four-year institutions.
 In the course, students learn classical critical thinking concepts and decision-making and problem-solving skills applicable to real-world scenarios by engaging with current issues using argumentative and research techniques.
 Students also read and write extensively while applying critical thinking skills and research techniques, demonstrating these abilities in advanced composition as they research and write a series of argumentative essay that demonstrate the ability to analyze issues, evaluate positions, and argue persuasively through clear, concise prose.
 The course's writing workshop component is designed to assist students in improving and refining their writing and language skills: in writing workshop students undertake activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
 Additionally, students meet with composition instructors through individual or small group conferences that address students’ specific writing concerns.

 Transfers to: UC (*credit limit) CSU

-(*Students will receive credit for only one of the following courses: ENGL 201 or ENGL 201H)
+(*Students will receive credit for only one of the following courses: ENGL C1001 or ENGL C1001H)

 HIST 143 - History of the United States to 1877 (3.0 units)